ritika728/Data_Visualization/Data Visualization With D3.md

 ```
 .text((d)=>d + ' USD')
 ```
+- In the example above, the parameter d refers to a single entry in the dataset that a selection is bound to

 ### ADDING INLINE STYLING TO ELEMENTS
 - The style() method takes a comma-separated key-value pair as an argument.